wjma90/google-drive-upload/README.md

     The commands that will be printed is explained below:

-1. Start the service `bash gsync-test.service.sh start`, where gsync-test is the service name
+1. Start the service `sh gsync-test.service.sh start`, where gsync-test is the service name

     This is same as starting a sync job with command itself as mentioned in previous section.

-    To stop: `bash gsync-test.service.sh stop`
+    To stop: `sh gsync-test.service.sh stop`

 1. If you want the job to automatically start on boot, run `bash gsync-test.service.sh enable`

-    To disable: `bash gsync-test.service.sh disable`
+    To disable: `sh gsync-test.service.sh disable`

 1. To see logs after a job has been started.

-    `bash gsync-test.service.sh logs`
+    `sh gsync-test.service.sh logs`

-1. To remove a job from system, `bash gsync-test.service.sh remove`
+1. To remove a job from system, `sh gsync-test.service.sh remove`

-You can use multiple commands at once, e.g: `bash gsync-test.service.sh start logs`, will start and show the logs.
+You can use multiple commands at once, e.g: `sh gsync-test.service.sh start logs`, will start and show the logs.

 Note: The script is merely a wrapper, it uses `systemctl` to start/stop/enable/disable the service and `journalctl` is used to show the logs.